-The Formula One World Championship season is fully underway, with twenty-one confirmed events on the 2019 calendar, including the Grand Prix in Monaco, next-up from May 23-May 27 (Sydney time).
+The Formula One World Championship season is fully underway, with twenty-one confirmed events on the 2019 calendar, including the Grand Prix in Britain, next-up from July 12-15 (Sydney time).

 The Formula One championship is a nine-month celebration of the greatest motor-racing season in the world, with each Grand Prix an opportunity for the drivers to showcase their cars and skills, and you won’t miss a minute when watching it live on your TV at home, or streaming to a mobile device if you’re out and about.

 A symbol of excellence, the FIA Formula One World Championship travels five continents and draws a global television audience in the hundreds of millions, and this next stop on the circuit is certainly a big part of the success.
-The 2019 Monaco Grand Prix will be hosted at the Circuit de Monaco, and is the sixth fixture on this year’s F1 calendar.
+The 2019 British Grand Prix will be hosted at the Silverstone Circuit, and is the tenth fixture on this year’s F1 calendar.

 Entering 2019 Lewis Hamilton is the defending Driver’s Champion and will be looking for a repeat, but every driver and team will look to dethrone the reigning champ including local favourite Daniel Ricciardo who has teamed-up with Renault Sport.
 Among the other key changes to the 2019 F1 season include that driver weight will now be considered separate from the vehicle, rather than as a combined figure.
 Additionally fuel allowance was increased to 110kg to allow drivers to use full power at all time, and biometric gloves will transmit potentially life-saving data to the medical team at the track.